-- 15.1 When children have reached 6 warnings on the schools' rules chart they will be sent to a member of the senior leadership team or a learning mentor.
-At 6 warnings, children will discuss their warnings with SLT and having some reflection time.
-Once this is completed children will be placed on report and will return to their class. - 15.2 If a child continues to misbehaviour and reaches 7 warnings or unacceptable behaviour such; fighting, absconding, persistent bad language, non-compliance to following school rules, bullying or racism, and then the child will be withdrawn from usual classroom activity.
+- 15.1 When children have reached 6 warnings on the behaviour chart, they will be withdrawn from their classroom, and work elsewhere in school with either a learning mentor, or a member of the senior leadership team for a 15 minute period.
+During this time, they will be encouraged to reflect on their behaviours, including any causes for it, and the consequences of it. - 15.2 If a child continues to misbehaviour and reaches 7 warnings or unacceptable behaviour such; fighting, absconding, persistent bad language, non-compliance to following school rules, bullying or racism, and then the child will be withdrawn from usual classroom activity.
 The length of time children spend in there is at the discretion of the senior leadership team or learning mentors. - 15.3 The pupil's name and reason for this decision will be recorded on Arbor.
 Repeated refusal may result in a more serious sanction being put in place from withdrawal to exclusion. - 15.4 Staff must log the behaviour on Arbor in line with the school's behaviour policy and sanction.